-Yom Kippur begins this evening, so if you haven’t already prepared and planned your menu, you really have left it far too late.
-Although not having a huge buffet to look forward to at the end of this long, intense fast may make the next 24 hours slightly harder, we’ve found some quick, speedy solutions to help you satisfy your desperate hunger as soon as the sun goes down Wednesday night.
+Yom Kippur begins the evening of September 29, so if you haven’t already prepared and planned your menu, you really have left it far too late.
+Although not having a huge buffet to look forward to at the end of this long, intense fast may make the next 24 hours slightly harder, we’ve found some quick, speedy solutions to help you satisfy your desperate hunger as soon as the sun goes down.
 (It may also be wise to rush out and buy as many bagels as you can right this second!)

 Obviously, a huge pile of bagels and a generous range of toppings are crucial to every Yom Kippur fast-breaking meal, but we know that just bagels won’t be enough to satisfy you after an entire day without food.
 Luckily, it is definitely possible to make almost all of your favorite breakfast foods in fewer than 20 minutes: Frittatas, scrambled eggs, berry-filled blintzes, pancakes, and waffles can all be made in a flash as long as you follow our recipes that dictate the quickest way to prepare these tasty, filling, satisfying dishes.